No results were found...

 • Email inactivity (have not opened or clicked any of their last X emails)

-• Time inactive (have not opened or clicked an email in the last X days)
+• Email actions (have/have not opened and/or clicked an email in the last X days + have sent/not sent emails in the last x days)

 Then, with one click, you can save your filter conditions as a segment and use it for future campaigns.